Etenil/ssh-manager/README.md

 `~/.config/sshm.json` file will be created after first run.
 Edit it as you need.

+## Adding passwords
+If `sshpass` is installed on your machine, ssh-manager supports saving ssh passwords.
+To add a passwords, edit `~/.config/sshm.json` and add a `password` value to your connection.

+Obviously this is not safe nor is it cyphered.
+Use with care.

 # Bash completion for connections
 This can be easily added with the following snippet in your `$HOME/.bashrc` file: